simonw/datasette-tiles/README.md

 `datasette-tiles` can be configured to serve tiles from multiple attached MBTiles files, searching each database in order for a tile and falling back to the next in line if that tile is not found.

+For a demo of this in action, visit https://datasette-tiles-demo.datasette.io/-/tiles-stack and zoom in on Japan.
+It should start showing [Stamen's Toner map](maps.stamen.com) of Japan once you get to zoom level 6 and 7.

 The `/-/tiles-stack/1/1/1.png` endpoint provides this feature.

 If you start Datasette like this: